interact-rg/SmartCanvas/docs/web_app_installation.md

 make web
 ```

-# The server should now work and is accessed via the <floating ip>:<port> combination.
+# The server should now work and is accessed via the floatingip:port combination.